RovicAngelo/WMS/README.md

 > **Login View**

-> &nbsp;&nbsp;&nbsp;&nbsp; In the login view, use the admin accounts provided for user authentication:
+-  In the login view, use the admin accounts provided for user authentication:

 					| Account | Username | Password |